-H. Furlong Baldwin was elected non-executive Chairman of our board of directors effective May 12, 2003 and has been a member of the board of directors since July 2000.
-Mr. Baldwin also served as a member of NASD's board of governors from 1999 until 2003.
+H. Furlong Baldwin was elected non-executive Chairman of Nasdaq's board of directors effective May 12, 2003 and has been a member of Nasdaq's board of directors since July 2000.
+Mr. Baldwin also served as a member of FINRA's board of governors from 1999 until 2003.
 Mr. Baldwin served as Chairman and Chief Executive Officer of the Mercantile Bankshares Corporation, a multi-bank holding company, from April 1976 until March 2001.
 Mr. Baldwin retired as Chairman and member of the Mercantile board of directors in March 2003.
 Mr. Baldwin joined Mercantile-Safe Deposit & Trust Company in 1956 and was elected President of Mercantile-Safe Deposit & Trust Company and Mercantile Bankshares Corporation in 1970, and Chairman and Chief Executive Officer in 1976.
 Mr. Baldwin serves on the boards of W.R.
-Grace & Co., Platinum Underwriters Holdings, Ltd., The Wills Group, and Allegheny Energy, Inc.
+Grace & Co., Platinum Underwriters Holdings, Ltd., The Wills Group and Allegheny Energy, Inc.

-Michael Casey was elected to the board of directors in January 2001.
-Mr. Casey has served as Executive Vice President, Chief Financial Officer and Chief Administrative Officer of Starbucks Corporation, a leading roaster and retailer of specialty coffee, since September 1997.
-Prior to his current position, Mr. Casey served as Senior Vice President and Chief Financial Officer of Starbucks from August 1995 to September 1997.
+Michael Casey was elected to Nasdaq's board of directors in January 2001.
+He is a Senior Advisor to the Chief Executive Officer of Starbucks Corporation, a leading roaster and retailer of specialty coffee.
+Prior to his current position, Mr. Casey served as Executive Vice President, Chief Financial Officer and Chief Administrative Officer of Starbucks from September 1997 to October 2007 and Senior Vice President and CFO from August 1995.
+Mr. Casey is also on the board of lululemon athletica inc.